From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models: Experiments

 \subsection{Dataset}

-We incorpate HC3 \cite{guo2023closechatgpthumanexperts}, a large-scale comparison dataset comprising responses from both human experts and chatgpt across diverse domains, including open-domain, finance, medicine, law, and psychology.
-Additionally, we use the same set of questions as prompts to generate responses from Qwen, Llama and DeepSeek.
+We construct our dataset based on HC3 \citep{guo2023closeChatGPThumanexperts}, a large-scale question–answer corpus that includes responses from both human experts and ChatGPT across multiple domains, such as open-domain knowledge, finance, medicine, law, and psychology.
+Specifically, we randomly sample 1,000 questions and use them to generate responses from three LLMs: Qwen3-8B (Qwen) \citep{qwen3technicalreport}, Llama3.1-8B (Llama) \citep{Llama3modelcard}, and Deepseek-R1-0528-Qwen3-8B (Deepseek) \citep{Deepseek-r1-0528}.
+The resulting dataset is split into training, validation, and test sets with a ratio of 6:2:2.